abranczyk/academicsinthewild/pages/about.md

 - **@Explorer** 🧭 Physics/math PhD candidates/grads who are exploring industry and want to actively participate in the AITW community, join private events, access archived material.
 Become an explorer here.
 - **@Ranger** 🤠 Mentors/advisors/AMA-guests/speakers/event-hosts who actively participate in the community.
 Like explorers, but with industry experience.
 Apply to be a ranger here.

-If you would like stay up-to-date as the initiative grows, click the "Sign up" button below.
+If you would like stay up-to-date as the initiative grows, subscribe to our mailing list. click the "Sign up" button below.

 See you soon!